-This article explores the foundations of a strong enterprise strategy—not just what it is, but how to design one that actually works.
-We’ll break down the key components, common obstacles, and the critical role that innovation plays in keeping a strategy relevant over time.
+This article explores the foundations of a strong enterprise strategy, not just what it is, but how to design one that actually works.
+In particular, we’ll examine three key areas that determine whether an enterprise strategy delivers real results:

 What is Enterprise Strategy?

-A strong enterprise strategy provides clarity of purpose and acts as a guide for operational decisions across the organization.
-It balances long-term goals with the flexibility to respond to change.
-Next, we’ll break down the essential components that make an enterprise strategy both resilient and actionable.
+A strong enterprise strategy provides clarity of purpose and acts as a guide for operational decision-making across the organization.
+By balancing long-term goals with the flexibility to respond to change, it helps organizations remain focused, coordinated, and resilient.
+Next, we’ll break down the essential components that make an enterprise strategy both actionable and sustainable over time.

 Key Components of a Strong Enterprise Strategy